 Create playlists according to genre or theme

-Classifying your music according to genre or theme is also a great way to create pertinent playlists and thanks to the new Radio Manager, it’s never been easier!
+Classifying your music according to genre or theme is also a great way to create great radio playlists and thanks to the new Radio Manager, it’s never been easier!

 Example 1: Do you want to create a particular mood on your radio station by generating a playlist with songs that have the word “Love” in the title?
 Well thanks to the automatic playlist feature, it’s now a piece of cake!

-This will allow you to easily create specific moods or themes in your radio broadcast, so let your imagination run wild!
+This feature allows you to easily create specific moods or themes in your radio broadcast, so let your imagination run wild!

 Example 2: You can also tag your songs by genre thanks to the new and improved tagging tool.